 Below is a list of options for publicizing your events within the Law School, as well as to Duke Law Alumni.
 Included with each option are the guidelines and instructions for how to utilize them.

-Once you have received approval for the date, time, and location of your event (gained by submitting either the special event request form, meeting request form — for students, or by requesting a meeting space through Outlook for faculty and staff), your events can be added to the calendar by entering your event details into the event manager questionnaire.
-Within this form, there is a section to provide a description of your event as well as any associated URL.
-Once the event manager questionnaire has been submitted, the information you provided will be entered into the calendar.
+Once you have received approval for the date, time, and location of your event (gained by submitting either the special event request form, meeting request form — for students, or by requesting a meeting space through Outlook for faculty and staff), your event will be added to the calendar.
 Calendar items are automatically added to the Duke Law Daily and appear as upcoming events two days before the event, as well as on the day of the event.
 The Daily is sent every morning classes are in session to all Law School students, faculty, and staff.
 To make edits, or to change or add information to calendar entries email the events office at email@example.com.
+For other questions about the Duke Law Daily, please contact firstname.lastname@example.org.

 Templates intended for the creation of fliers and posters are available on the Event Planning website.
 Fliers and posters may be displayed in accordance with the following specifications in the designated areas within the building: